 Van Koppen published, next to some 40 books, 150 articles and 120 chapters in edited volumes.
 In 2011, he received the Publication Prize of the Stichting Maatschappij Veiligheid en Politie (Foundation Society, Safety and Police) for his monograph Overtuigend bewijs: Indammen van rechterlijke dwalingen (Convincing Evidence: Limiting Miscarriages of Justice).
 More recently, he published Gerede twijfel: Over bewijs in strafzaken (Reasonable Doubt: On Evidence in Criminal Cases; 2013) and Routes van het Recht (Routes of Justice; 2017, edited with Jan W. de Keijser, Robert Horselenberg and Marco Jelicic).
 In 2014, he was awarded the Tom Williamson Award for life time achievement by the International Investigative Interviewing Research Group (iIIRG).
 In 2016, he received the Lifetime Achievement Award of the European Association of Psychology and Law (EAPL).

 Vredeveldt is an expert in the area of memory in legal settings.
 Her research focuses mainly on eyewitness memory, investigative interviewing, police reports, cross-cultural testimony, face recognition and deception detection.
-She has obtained funding for her research from various sources, including a prestigious Branco Weiss Fellowship in Switzerland, the High-Value Detainee Interrogation Group in the United States and the Police and Science programme in the Netherlands.
-She has published fifteen peer-reviewed scientific articles, four books and six book chapters on legal psychological topics.
+She has obtained funding for her research from various sources, including an ERC Starting Grant from the European Research Council, a Branco Weiss Fellowship from the Society in Science in Switzerland, and grants from the High-Value Detainee Interrogation Group in the United States and the Police and Science programme in the Netherlands.
+She has published about twenty peer-reviewed scientific articles, four books and six book chapters on legal psychological topics.
 Her work has been featured in international outlets such as The Wall Street Journal, Psychology Today and Life Hacker, and in major Dutch news outlets such as De Volkskrant, Algemeen Dagblad, Elsevier and NOS.

 Jasper van der Kemp